cme212/course/notes/lecture-13/testing.md

 ## Terminology summary

-* **Test fixture**: optional setup and tear down functions that are called before and after each test is run
+* **Test fixture**: optional setup and tear down functions that are called before and after each test is run.

-* **Test case**: Single test of functionality (could be a unit test, integration, regression, etc.)
+* **Test case**: Single test of functionality (could be a unit test, integration, regression, etc.).

-* **Test suite**: Collection of test cases
+* **Test suite**: Collection of test cases.

-* **Test runner**: Collection of one or more test suites that are run together
+* **Test runner**: Collection of one or more test suites that are run together.

-## Commit, nightly, weekly tests
+## Running multiple tests at once

-* Some people feel like it is important to run a full set of tests every time a commit is made to a source repository
+* It's important to run a full set of tests every time a commit is made to a source repository.

-* Generally done in an automated way
+* This can (and should) be done in an automated way.

-* Makes tracking down bugs very quick
+  * Makes tracking down bugs very quick!

 * The reality for most science and engineering applications is that this becomes very computationally expensive

-* May want to split your tests into short, small ones that can be run each time you make changes
+  * May want to split your tests into short, small ones that can be run each time you make changes.
   * And then longer ones that are run once a day, once a week, once a month, etc.

-* See the `check` target in `bank/Makefile`.
+* See the `check` target in `bank/Makefile` for an example of how to run multiple tests (across different executables) at once!

 ## Beyond unit testing

 * Code reviews
+  * In many rigorous

-  * In some environments every change you make to the code will have to be hand reviewed by someone else on the team
+    environments every change you make to the code will have to be hand reviewed by someone else on the team.

-* Automate running tests like Valgrind Memcheck
+* Automate running tests like Valgrind Memcheck.

-  * It’s far easier to address memory leaks, out of bounds accesses, etc. on an ongoing basis rather than cleaning up a giant mess every few months when you realize there is a problem
+  * It’s far easier to address memory leaks, out of bounds accesses, etc. on an ongoing basis rather than cleaning up a giant mess every few months when you realize there is a problem.

 * Continuous Integration

-  * the practice of merging all developer working copies to a shared mainline several times a day
+  * The practice of merging all developer working copies to a shared mainline several times a day, and performing tests when code is committed.

   * Travis CI: <https://travis-ci.org/>